10.2 Needs and Gap Analysis, Baseline Competency, and Audience Targeting

 Finding the Actual Training Need

 A training need exists when people must learn or demonstrate something to perform work safely, meet a program requirement, respond to change, correct weak performance, or prepare for emergencies.
-Not every problem is a training problem.
-If the procedure is wrong, equipment is poorly designed, staffing is inadequate, or supervisors reward shortcuts, another class may not fix the cause.
+The classic distinction — from Mager and Pipe's performance analysis — is whether the worker could do the task if their life depended on it.
+If yes, the gap is not knowledge or skill; it is environment, tools, feedback, or incentives, and another class will not fix it.
+If the procedure is wrong, equipment is poorly designed, staffing is thin, or supervisors reward shortcuts, retraining wastes money and credibility.

 | Analysis step | Question | Output |